 What is B Corp?

-- Employees: A healthy work culture is important.
-B Corp assesses issues such as fair pay, job security, employee well-being and opportunities for development.
+- Employees: B Corp assesses issues such as fair pay, job security, employee well-being and opportunities for development.

-- Customers: Products and services must be ethical and add value.
-Customer satisfaction and transparency play an important role in this.
+- Customers: Products and services must be ethical and add value, with customer satisfaction and transparency playing an important role.

-- Community: Engagement with the local community is measured, for example, support for local initiatives and promotion of diversity and inclusion.
+- Community: Involvement in the local community is measured here, for example, support for local initiatives and promotion of diversity and inclusion.

 How does certification work?